katholiek-onderwijs-vlaanderen/sri4node/README.md

   - `database`: a database obejct, allowing you to perform queries.
   - `me`: is the security context of the user performing the current HTTP operation.
 This is the result of the `identify` function.

+## Limiting results

+The following attributes dictate how the lists are paginated:

+- `defaultlimit`: the number of resources per page.
+If empty, a default of 30 is used.
+- `maxlimit`: The maximum limit allowed.
+If empty, a default of 500 is used.

 ## Bundled Utility Functions

 These utilities live independently of the basic processing described above.